-This is a collection of 50+ tiled textures with scratches, specs, smudges, fingerprints, dried water deposits, hairs and dust, scanned from real surfaces.
+This is a collection of 50+ premium tiled textures with scratches, specs, smudges, fingerprints, dried water deposits, hairs and dust, scanned from real surfaces.

 Exceptional for shading realistic up-close detail, and also works as general purpose natural grunge maps.